darkrenaissance/darkfi/doc/src/learn/dchat/dchat.md

-# Writing a p2p app
+# Dchat: Writing a p2p app

 This tutorial will teach you how to deploy an app on DarkFi's p2p network.